 Military deployment

 If your tenant is a military member and has been deployed, they may feel compelled to terminate their lease early.
-The Servicemembers, Civil Relief Act, permits those in the armed forces, i.e., armed forces, national guard, and atmospheric administration, to terminate their lease early to start active duty or if their orders take them 50-100 miles away from their home.
+The Service Members Civil Relief Act permits those in the armed forces, i.e., the armed forces, the National Guard, and the Atmospheric Administration, to terminate their lease early to start active duty or if their orders take them 50-100 miles away from their home.
 However, the tenant must give you a 30-day notice and pay the average rental amount, with the excess being treated as a travel or relocation fee and not refundable.

 Domestic violence

-Another reason a tenant would want to terminate the lease early is if they or their family member(s) are victims of domestic violence.
+Another reason is if they or their family member(s) are victims of domestic violence.
 If this is the case, the victim and any other family members can terminate their lease early with a 30-day notice.
-In addition, in states such as Nevada and Washington, the Landlord-tenant acts allow tenants who have been victims of domestic violence, i.e., acts of violence, sexual assault, or stalking, to terminate their leases early.
-Again, this can be helpful for your tenants and may also be required by law, so you should check with your state laws if you have any questions regarding the early lease termination due to domestic violence.
+In addition, in states such as Nevada and Washington, the landlord-tenant acts allow tenants who have been victims of domestic violence, i.e., acts of violence, sexual assault, or stalking, to terminate their leases early.
+Again, this can be helpful for your tenants and may also be required by law, so you should check with your state laws if you have any questions regarding this.

-Note: Like military duty, a tenant may opt to terminate their lease agreement early due to job transfer or other professional reasons.
-As with military service, the tenant must give you 30 days’ written notice if moving for a job and relocation.
-If it is a corporate move then, the company, in most cases, may decide to pay the tenant’s moving expenses and any penalty they may face due to terminating their lease early.
+Like military duty, a tenant may opt to terminate their lease agreement early due to a job transfer or other professional reasons.
+As with military service, the tenant must give you 30 days written notice they are moving for a job and relocating.
+If it is a corporate move, then the company, in most cases, may decide to pay the tenant’s moving expenses and any penalty they may face due to terminating their lease early.
 In either case, you should consider talking to your tenant so that you understand the nature of their situation and offer them the best solution to meet both parties’ needs.

 Conclusion